komposter/CommunityPowerEA.com/_docs/follow-up.md

 ### StopLoss size

-StopLoss size (in points or Like Coefficient to Volatility).
+StopLoss size (in points or as Volatility Coefficient).

 Set 0 to disable StopLoss.